andrewt3000/MachineLearning/cnn4Images.md

 ###CNN Parameters and terminology

-3 types of hidden layers in cnns: convolutional layers, max pooling layers, fully connected layers.
+Types of hidden layers in cnns: convolutional layers, max pooling layers, fully connected layers.

 1) Convolutional Layers - layers that have filters (aka kernels) that are convolved around the image.
+Then perform a Relu activation.
-  Parmeters:
+  Parmeters: All parameters can vary by layer.
   a) Number of filters (aka kernels) (K) - typically a power of 2. eg. 32, 64, 128.

   b) Size of filter (F) - typically odd square numbers. typical values are 3x3, 5x5, up to 11x11.
 The trend is toward smaller filters.

-  c) Stride (S) - steps to take moving the filter.
+  c) Stride (S) - How much to shift the filter.

-  d) Padding (P) -
+  d) Padding (P) - zero padding on edges of input volume.
+Padding can make output volume same size as input volume when padding =  (F - 1)/2.
+Examples: 3x3 filters / padding = 1, 5x5 filters / padding 2, 7x7 filters / padding 3.

 2) Max pool layer: max pooling is when you take a section and subsample only the largest value in the pool.
   parameter: size of the section to subsample. example 2x2.